-Watch the video above to start making and organizing your connections.
+Watch the video to start managing your contacts or keep reading below.

 If you'd prefer to read, here's a step by step:

 Here in the Contacts tab, the first thing you'll see is a blank page.
 Once you add contacts, you'll see the relationship score icons.
 These are icons that will appear next to your contacts to show you your relationship score with that individual.
 The more engaged you stay with a contact, the better the relationship score.

 If you'd like to add contacts, you can do so by going straight to the "All Contacts" section and adding.
 However, the most efficient way to add contacts to your BombBomb account is to upload a list!